Status as at: September 2023

 The lawful basis for using GMP to process data is provided by Art.
 6 para.
 1 (f) GDPR.

 To improve its advertising campaigns, unicef.ch uses tracking solutions provided by the US company Xandr Inc. ("Xandr") on its website.
-To this end, a script was installed on the unicef.ch website that allows Xandr to analyze your use of this website. unicef.ch is not provided with any information that makes it possible to identify any users.
+To this end, a script is installed on the unicef.ch website that allows Xandr to analyze your use of this website. unicef.ch is not provided with any information that makes it possible to identify any users.
 According to Xandr, this information is stored in anonymized form so that users cannot be identified personally.
-You can prevent the processing of your data by Xandr by downloading the relevant opt-out cookie here: https://monetize.xandr.com/privacy-center/opt out ).
+You can prevent the processing of your data by Xandr by downloading the relevant opt-out cookie here: https://monetize.xandr.com/privacy-center/opt out).